mdn/content/files/en-us/web/css/scroll-timeline-axis/index.md

   - : The scrollbar on the block axis of the scroller element, which is the axis in the direction perpendicular to the flow of text within a line.
 For horizontal writing modes, such as standard English, this is the same as `y`, while for vertical writing modes, it is the same as `x`.
 This is the default value.
 - `inline`
   - : The scrollbar on the inline axis of the scroller element, which is the axis in the direction parallel to the flow of text in a line.
 For horizontal writing modes, this is the same as `x`, while for vertical writing modes, this is the same as `y`.
-- `vertical` {{deprecated_inline}}
+- `y`
   - : The scrollbar on the vertical axis of the scroller element.
-- `horizontal` {{deprecated_inline}}
-  - : The scrollbar on the horizontal axis of the scroller element.
 - `x`
-  - : The scrollbar on the vertical axis of the scroller element.
-- `y`
   - : The scrollbar on the horizontal axis of the scroller element.

 ## Formal definition